isabelle-np/isabelles-engineering-handbook/product-management/roadmap.md

-# One-Page Strategic Roadmap: My Dog’s Well-Being
+# Strategic Roadmap: My Dog’s Well-Being

 This roadmap outlines initiatives, timelines, and metrics to ensure my dog is happy, healthy, and engaged.